open-telemetry/opentelemetry-go-build-tools/semconvgen/README.md

   -c, --container string    Container image ID (default "otel/semconvgen") -f, --filename string     Filename for templated output.
 If not specified 'basename(inputPath).go' will be used.
   -i, --input string        Path to semantic convention definition YAML.
 Should be a directory in the specification git repository.
-      --only string         Process only semantic conventions of the specified type. {span,resource,event,metric,units,scope}
+      --only string         Process only semantic conventions of the specified type. {span, resource, event, metric_group, metric, units, scope, attribute_group}
   -o, --output string       Path to output target.
 Must be either an absolute path or relative to the repository root.
 If unspecified will output to a sub-directory with the name matching the version number specified via --specver flag.
   -p, --parameters string   List of key=value pairs separated by comma.
 These values are fed into the template as-is.
   -s, --specver string      Version of semantic convention to generate.
 Must be an existing version tag in the specification git repository.